 West Virginia Medicaid

 Eligibility overview: West Virginia expanded Medicaid under Obamacare.
-Eligibility is available for children 19 and under, pregnant women, the elderly and disabled, adults with dependents as well as those without dependents.
+Eligibility is available for infants under age 1 making 163% FPL, children 1-6 making 146% FPL, children 6-19 making 138% FPL, pregnant women making 190% FPL, the elderly and disabled, adults with dependents as well as those without dependents.
 Everyone receiving benefits must meet income limitations.

 Other notable programs: Women diagnosed with breast or cervical cancer under the age of 65 without other health insurance may qualify for Medicaid as long as they meet certain non-financial requirements.
-Medicaid may also help some Medicare recipients cover the cost of co-payments, deductiblesor premiums for Medicare Part A or B.
+Medicaid may also help some Medicare recipients cover the cost of copayments and deductible premiums for Medicare Part A or B.

-Eligibility overview: While Wisconsin did not expand Medicaid under Obamacare, the state covers everyone under the federal poverty line under the state’s BadgerCare program.
+Eligibility overview: While Wisconsin did not expand Medicaid under Obamacare, the state covers everyone under the federal poverty line via the state’s BadgerCare program.
+Democratic Gov. Tony Evers has vowed to formally expand Medicaid under the ACA, but his current plan is being blocked by the state's Republican-led legislature.

-How to apply: Apply online through Wisconsin’s Access site
+How to apply for Wisconsin Medicaid: Apply online through Wisconsin’s Access site

 Other notable programs: Wisconsin also has separate programs dedicated to covering children in foster care (Care4Kids) and the elderly and disabled (FamilyCare).